 Our operations are subject to hazards associated with chemical manufacturing and the related use, storage, transportation and disposal of raw materials, products and wastes.
-These hazards include explosions, fires, severe weather (including but not limited to floods, hurricanes on the U.S. Gulf Coast or in Gulf waters or other adverse weather that may be increasing as a result of climate change) and natural disasters, accidents, mechanical failures, discharges or releases of toxic or hazardous substances or gases, transportation interruptions, human error, pipeline leaks and ruptures and terrorist activities.
-These hazards can cause personal injury and loss of life, severe damage to or destruction of property and equipment as well as environmental damages, and may result in suspension of operations and the imposition of civil and criminal liabilities, including penalties and damage awards.
+These hazards include explosions, fires, severe weather (including but not limited to floods, hurricanes on the U.S. Gulf Coast or in Gulf waters or other adverse weather that may be increasing in intensity and/or frequency as a result of climate change) and natural disasters, accidents, mechanical failures, discharges or releases of toxic or hazardous substances or gases, transportation interruptions, human error, pipeline leaks and ruptures and terrorist activities.
+These hazards can cause, and have caused from time to time, personal injury and loss of life, severe damage to or destruction of property and equipment as well as environmental damages, and may result in suspension of our operations and the imposition of civil and criminal liabilities, including penalties and damage awards.
+For instance, in July 2023, an ethylene pipeline ruptured and ignited at a remote location in Texas, causing a fire that resulted in business losses estimated to be approximately €49 million.
 While we believe our insurance policies are in accordance with customary industry practices, such insurance may not cover all risks associated with the hazards of our business and is subject to limitations, including deductibles and maximum liabilities covered.
 We may incur losses beyond the limits, or outside the coverage, of our insurance policies, including liabilities for violations of environmental requirements and contamination.
 In addition, from time to time, various types of insurance for companies in our industries have not been available on commercially acceptable terms or, in some cases, have not been available at all.
-In the future, we may not be able to obtain coverage at current levels, and our premiums may increase significantly on coverage that we maintain.
+In the future, we may not be able to obtain coverage at current levels, and/or our premiums may increase significantly on coverage that we maintain.
 Costs associated with unanticipated events in excess of our insurance coverage could have a material adverse effect on our business, competitive or financial position or our ongoing results of operations.
 For additional related disclosure, see "Business-Health, Safety, Security and Environment."